Pathway to Campus Enrollment

 Transition Requirements for PaCE BABA-General Studies Majors

-PaCE BABA-General Studies majors must complete all of the following requirements before transitioning to campus:
+PaCE BABA-General Studies majors must complete all of the following requirements before applying to transition to campus:

 In order to transition to campus, students not only need to complete 60 total credits (including at least 15 UF credits), but they also need to successfully complete all seven Critical Tracking courses with at least a 3.0 Critical Tracking GPA.
 Some students who have incoming college credit may earn 60 credits before they complete the seven Tracking courses.
 The average PaCE student will need at least three semesters to complete all Tracking courses due to prerequisites and course rigor.
 In general, we recommend that the seven Tracking courses be taken over the course of four semesters.
 However, each student’s situation is different, so it is imperative to meet with your Academic Advisor in the Heavener School of Business for personalized academic advising.